 Coordinator of Rewilding for the Patagonia Azul project

-Lucas is a digital technician, with a degree in Biological Science and is a doctoral student of Biology.
-For his doctorate, he is studying the behavior and bio-energy of two species of Argentine marine fish, the mero (Argentine seabass) and the salmon (Argentine sandperch).
-For six years, he participated in the Southern Right Whale Health Monitoring Program and currently coordinates and carries out Rewilding work for the Patagonia Azul Project.
+Lucas is a digital technician, professional diver, and sailor with a degree in Biological Science.
+For his doctorate, he studied the behavior and bio-energy of two species of Argentine marine fish, the mero (Argentine seabass) and the salmon (Argentine sandperch).
+For six years, he participated in the Southern Right Whale Health Monitoring Program and was a sailing instructor.
+Currently, he coordinates and carries out rewilding work for the Patagonia Azul Project.

-The future Blue Patagonia Park is located on the coast in the province of Chubut, within the Biosphere Reserve “Blue Patagonia”, in an area where more than 60 islands and protected bays serve as an important feeding area and nesting and breeding ground for many species of marine birds and mammals.
+The future Patagonia Azul (Blue Patagonia) Park is located on the coast in the province of Chubut, within the Patagonia Azul Biosphere Reserve, which inspired the project’s name.
+In the area, more than 60 islands and protected bays serve as an important feeding area and nesting and breeding ground for many species of marine birds and mammals.
 This region is a great opportunity for the conservation and restoration of the environment and of many endangered species, via the process of rewilding.

 The Coastal Marine Interjurisdictional Park of Southern Patagonia or PIMCPA is the starting point from which we plan to reinforce and expand the protection of coastal and marine ecosystems, using the model of Nature Production.